Labour Force Survey - Labour Force Survey - quarterly data

 The LFS uses the latest available population estimates (by age, place of residence, age group and districts) to gross up sample results.
 Since 2012 population data used for LFS estimates excluded persons living in collective households (which are out of scope of the survey).

 Coherence with employment estimates in National Accounts

-National Accounts use different data sources which are combined to obtain the best comprehensive and consistent estimate.
+National Accounts (NA) use different data sources which are combined to obtain the best comprehensive and consistent estimates.
 In results National Accounts data could differ from the results of each source.
 For Bulgaria the main difference between LFS and NA refers to Agricultural employment.
 In the estimation of self-employment in agriculture NA use data based on Agricultural Census and sample surveys, carried out by Ministry of Agriculture, Food and Forestry.

 NA employment data are based on domestic concept (employment in resident production units irrespective of the place of residence of the employee) while LFS gives information on the national concept (i.e. resident employed).

 LFS does not cover persons living in collective households which are included in NA employment estimates.

 Coherence with Annual and Quarterly Surveys on employees, hours worked, wages and salaries and other expenditures paid by the employer